kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 - `x-kubernetes-validations`
   For Kubernetes 1.28, CRD validation rules](#validation-rules) are ignored by ratcheting.
-Starting with Alpha 2 in Kubernetes 1.29, `x-kubernetes-validations` are ratcheted.
+Starting with Alpha 2 in Kubernetes 1.29, `x-kubernetes-validations` are ratcheted only if they do not refer to `oldSelf`.

   Transition Rules are never ratcheted: only errors raised by rules that do not use `oldSelf` will be automatically ratcheted if their values are unchanged.

+  To write custom ratcheting logic for CEL expressions, check out [optionalOldSelf](#field-optional-oldself).
 - `x-kubernetes-list-type`
   Errors arising from changing the list type of a subschema will not be ratcheted.
 For example adding `set` onto a list with duplicates will always